Antique Victorian Cameo Brooch 9ct Gold With Box

 Shipping calculated at checkout.

-An exquisite antique Edwardian cameo brooch from the early 20th Century set with a wonderful, high relief cameo hand carved from a bull-mouth shell.
-It depicts the side profile of the god of wine and fertility Bacchus who is seen here with flowers in his hair.
+An exquisite antique Victorian cameo brooch from the late 19th Century set with a wonderful, high-relief cameo hand-carved from a bull-mouth shell.
+It depicts the side profile of a Bacchante, a follower of the God of wine and festivity Bacchus, who is seen here with flowers in her hair, surrounded by grape vine leaves.

-It’s a wonderful piece of history and is even complete with its original box with blue velvet interior to store it in.
+It’s a wonderful piece of history and complete with its original box with blue velvet interior to store it in.

 ITEM NUMBER: 7094